Inspiaaa/HCoroutines/README.md

 However, most features that you'll be interacting with directly are implemented in other classes:

-- There are many **built-in coroutine types** (subclasses of the `CoroutineBase` class) that implement various different features, such as delays, running coroutines in parallel, awaiting an async task, ...
+- There are many **built-in coroutine types** (subclasses of the `CoroutineBase` class) that implement various different features, such as delays, running coroutines in parallel, awaiting async tasks, ...

 - The **most important coroutine** type is the `Coroutine` class.
 It allows you to define a coroutine in the intuitive / standard way with `IEnumerator`s (like in Unity).